ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 Enrollment projection models span a wide range, from simple historical trend analyses to complex econometric and computational frameworks.
 They fall into two broad categories: projection, which extends existing trends from historical data, and prediction, which brings in additional external variables (exogenous factors).

-## Cohort-Survival Ratio (CSR) / Grade Progression Method
+## Cohort Survival Ratio (CSR) / Grade Progression Method

-The most widely used approach in school districts is the cohort-survival ratio.
-School districts favor this method for its simplicity because they can compute it using standard spreadsheet software without advanced statistical capacity.
+The most widely used approach in school districts is the cohort survival ratio (CSR).[^csr] School districts favor this method for its simplicity because they can compute it using standard spreadsheet software without advanced statistical capacity.

 This method uses percentages of students "surviving" from one grade to the next over recent years to project future numbers.
 For example, if Grade 1 enrollment has historically been 102% of the previous year's kindergarten class, that ratio applies to current kindergarten numbers to project next year's first grade.

 However, districts rarely rely on a single year's data; instead, they often use a three-to-five-year average of ratios.
 Some use weighting schemes to give more influence to the most recent years.

 Another decision is how to project new kindergarten entries.
 The standard approach divides incoming kindergarten enrollment by local birth rates from five years prior.
-When birth rate data isn't available[^1], districts fall back to averaging year-over-year enrollment changes for that grade and carrying that average forward.
+When birth rate data isn't available[^births], districts fall back to averaging year-over-year enrollment changes for that grade and carrying that average forward.

+[^csr]: For example, see this [New York Times article](https://www.nytimes.com/2026/05/07/nyregion/nyc-school-enrollment-declines.html) discussing the [enrollment projections](https://dnnhh5cc1.blob.core.windows.net/portals/0/Capital_Plan/Demographic_projection_Reports/Volume%202-2026.pdf?sv=2017-04-17&sr=b&si=DNNFileManagerPolicy&sig=pl1f%2BywRLsn%2BsVXvRXNIEbkxmnewwAydpZBsa%2F8kIm4%3D) for New York City Public Schools for 2025-26 to 2034-35 (the discussion of CRS methodology starts at page 109).

-[^1]: The California Department of Public Health maintains a dataset of [annual births by zip code](https://data.chhs.ca.gov/dataset/cdph_live-birth-by-zip-code).
+[^births]: The California Department of Public Health maintains a dataset of [annual births by zip code](https://data.chhs.ca.gov/dataset/cdph_live-birth-by-zip-code).
 However, zip codes do not match with elementary school districts, so this data isn't very informative when predicting Transitional Kindergarten or Kindergarten enrollment.

 ### Moving Decaying Averages Models

 A particular set of CSR models is the weighted moving average model that uses decaying weights.
-In these models, the weights decline by a set amount, either decided beforehand or calculated from observed data.[^2]
+In these models, the weights decline by a set amount, either decided beforehand or calculated from observed data.[^weights]

 The weighted average of historical survival rates is then calculated by multiplying each year's rate by its assigned weight, summing the results, and dividing by the total weight.
 This gives more influence to recent years when estimating the grade progression ratios used to project enrollment.

 A similar calculation can be applied to new enrollment grades using the weighted average year-to-year change instead of the survival rate.

-[^2]: This is what the enrollment projections in FCMAT's Projection Pro uses.
+[^weights]: This is what the enrollment projections in FCMAT's Projection Pro uses.
 In this model, weights decline by 1 for each historical year moving back from the base year, so the most recent historical year has a weight of 4, the year before that has a weight of 3, and so on.

 ## Regression and Structural Models

 More sophisticated prediction models attempt to explain the *why* behind enrollment changes by using multiple regression or structural equations.

 Regression models use the correlation between historical enrollment data and external variables to project future enrollment.
 For example, a regression model might find that enrollment is correlated with local unemployment rates, and use projected unemployment rates to forecast enrollment.
-The CSR method can be seen as a special case of a regression model where the only predictor is the previous year's enrollment.[^3]
+The CSR method can be seen as a special case of a regression model where the only predictor is the previous year's enrollment.[^regression]

 Structural equation models combine multiple regression equations to model more complex relationships between enrollment and various predictors, such as population growth, economic conditions, and policy changes.
 These models can capture feedback loops and interactions between variables, giving planners a richer picture of what drives enrollment shifts.

 One major benefit of using these more complex models is the ability to include external, new variables in the projections beyond historical enrollment data.
 Such external variables include population growth rates, per capita income, unemployment rates, and employment growth.

-[^3]: Similarly, moving decaying averages models can be parametrized in a regression framework using observation weights.
+[^regression]: Similarly, moving decaying averages models can be parametrized in a regression framework using observation weights.

 ## Limitations

 Existing enrollment projection models face several significant limitations, ranging from a heavy reliance on historical trends to difficulties in obtaining high-quality data for more complex models.

-### Cohort-Survival Ratio (CSR) Weaknesses
+### Cohort Survival Ratio (CSR) Weaknesses

 The primary drawback of the CSR method is its fundamental assumption that the future will not vary significantly from the past.
-While effective for stable districts, it cannot anticipate sudden shifts caused by economic factors, changes in district boundaries, or new promotion policies.[^4]
+While effective for stable districts, it cannot anticipate sudden shifts caused by economic factors, changes in district boundaries, or new promotion policies.[^issue]

 CSR is notably less accurate for individual grades and schools than for district-wide totals.
 This is because of the compounding effect of small errors in grade-to-grade progression rates.
 Also, school-level projections are more sensitive to localized, yearly external shocks, which might lead to biased estimates when using historical averages.